Afro-Dominicans

 In the 19th and 20th centuries black immigrants from the French and British West Indies, as well as the United States came to the island and settled in coastal regions increasing the black population.
 The Afro-Dominican population can now be found in most parts of the country, from coastal areas such as San Cristobal and San Pedro de Macoris to deep inland areas such as Cotui and Monteplata.
-However, the southeast portion of the country and the border region have the highest concentrations of Black people in the country, while the central Cibao region has the lowest.

 There is a lack of recent official data because the National Office of Statistics (ONE) has not released racial data since 1960, though the Central Electoral Board collected racial data until 2014.
-The 1996 electoral roll put the figures of "black" at 4.13% and "mulatto" at 2.3% of the adult population.
-The 1960 population census (the last one in which race was queried) placed it at 10.9%.
-According to a 2011 survey by Latinobarómetro, 26% of the people surveyed identified themselves as black.
+The 1996 electoral roll put the figures of "black" at 8.6% and "mulatto" at 52.8% of the adult population.
+The 1960 population census (the last one in which race was queried) placed it at 8.8%.
+According to a 2011 survey by Latinobarómetro, "The Adventure Guide to the Dominican Republic" the black population is estimated to be 35% of the Dominican population.